 Grammy Award-winning mezzo-soprano Sasha Cooke has been called a “luminous standout” (New York Times) and “equal parts poise, radiance and elegant directness” (Opera News).
-Recognized notably in the French and German repertoire, shee appears frequently singing Mahler and Berlioz, composers whose works she has sung to great acclaim on four different continents.
+Ms. Cooke appears frequently singing Mahler, whose works she has sung to great acclaim on four different continents.
 Sought after by the world’s leading orchestras, opera companies, and chamber music ensembles for her versatile repertoire and commitment to new music, Ms. Cooke continues to deliver world premiere performances and unique artistic collaborations.